leduchung/leduchung.github.io/_pages/home.md

 * Software is complex!
 > * No, software should be simple and nice.
 Human is complex.
 * You can do anything, keep walking!
-> * No, you can't do everything.
-Life is full of choices and you should only go for what are important to you.
+> * No, you cannot do everything.
+Life is full of choices and you should only go for what important to you.
 > * The same when crafting software.
 * First you do the right thing, then you do the thing right.
 > * Ok-ish, but I do not (fully) believe in the right thing.
 I take decisions and make them right.
 > * The same when crafting software.

 # Me on the Internet